Which is better: Should I stay on my employer coverage, or should I switch to Medicare? Get the guidance and clarity you need today.

 The Consolidated Omnibus Budget Reconciliation Act (COBRA) allows individuals who are no longer employed to maintain employer-provided health coverage for 18 – 36 months.
 However, enrolling in COBRA can be rather expensive as those who utilize COBRA as their health care plan may be required to pay up to the employer’s full cost, plus an additional two percent.
 While the general guidelines surrounding COBRA eligibility seem straightforward, there are additional rules and exceptions for individuals who are 65 and older and find themselves without a job but are not yet retired.
 Read more.

-We recommend you start with a conversation with one of our local advisors.
+We recommend you start with a conversation with one of our knowledgeable advisors.
 Our team will take the time to get to know you one-on-one and hear what matters most to you.
 We’ll discuss your unique needs, plans for retirement or for working past 65, and other factors that will determine your specific next steps as they relate to Medicare and the enrollment process.